Glossary of terms in biotechnology

 Bacterium

 Any of a large group of microscopic organisms with a very simple cell structure.
-Some manufacture their own food, some live as parasites on other organisms, and some live on decaying matter.
-(See Prokaryote)

 Base